Saransh-Agarwal/rag-document-ingestion/README.md

 # RAG Document Ingestion Pipeline

 A robust and scalable document ingestion pipeline built with Temporal.io, leveraging Python's asyncio for efficient concurrent processing.
-This system processes documents from various sources, generates embeddings, and stores them in a Milvus vector database for subsequent use in RAG (Retrieval Augmented Generation) workflows.
+This system processes documents from various sources, generates embeddings using Azure OpenAI, and stores them in a Milvus vector database for subsequent use in RAG (Retrieval Augmented Generation) workflows.

 ## Features